Institute of Ecology and Silviculture

 ecological monitoring in forest ecosystems, research in protected natural resources, monitoring the environmental condition and selecting recovery measures, environmental impact assessment study, close to nature silviculture, silvicultural analyses and recommendations, quality control of forest seed material, quality control of forest seed, afforestation projects, forest soil condition monitoring, soil and soil properties mapping, physical and chemical soil analyses, vegetation research, forest vegetation mapping, forest fire risk assessment, recovery methods of burned forest area, nature protection, arboriculture.

-The members of the Institute of Ecology and Silviculture are Lecturers of the compulsory and optional courses at the undergraduate, graduate, postgraduate specialist and postgraduate doctoral studies of the Faculty of Forestry.
+The members of the Institute of Ecology and Silviculture are Lecturers of the compulsory and optional courses at the undergraduate, graduate, postgraduate specialist and postgraduate doctoral studies of the Faculty of Forestry and Wood Technology.

 Scientific, Research and Professional Activity